NEST-Protocol/NEST-Oracle-V3.6/docs/INestMining.md

     /// @dev PriceSheetView structure
     struct PriceSheetView {

-        // Index of the price sheeet
+        // Index of the price sheet
         uint32 index;

         // Address of miner